Dudjom Jigdral Yeshe Dorje: Grandchildren

 Kyabje Dudjom Rinpoche's two grandsons via his first wife and their son Thinley Norbu are renowned lamas.
 Thinley Norbu Rinpoche's wife, Jamyang Chödön, comes from the blood lineage of Künkhen Pema Karpo from the Drukpa Lineage in Bhutan.

 One grandson is Dzongsar Jamyang Khyentse Rinpoche.
 He is considered to be the reincarnation of Dzongsar Khyentse Chökyi Lodrö; he oversees monasteries and educational and retreat centers throughout the world.

 One of Rinpoche's grandsons is Garab Dorje Rinpoche.
 Rinpoche oversees monasteries and educational and retreat centers throughout the world as well.
 Apart from his root gurus Dudjom Rinpoche and Thinley Norbu Rinpoche (his own father), he studied under many masters, and pursued higher studies at Penor Rinpoche's Institute and at the Mindrolling Monastery in India.
 He is responsible for the welfare of several hundred monks at Rangjung Wösel Chöling, nuns at Thegchog Kunzang Chödön, a nursing home for the elderly, and four retreat centers in eastern Bhutan.
 He has also established Buddhist study centers globally.
 At present, there are twenty-five Tröma Chöd Groups, with membership ranging from five hundred to over a thousand, throughout Bhutan; there are also Tröma Chöd Groups in Taiwan, China, Malaysia, Singapore and Germany.
-Garab Dorje is a lineage holder of the Dudjom New Treasure lineage.
+Garab Dorje Rinpoche is a lineage holder of the Dudjom Tersar or New Treasure lineage in general, and the Dudjom Tersar practice of Krodhikali Troma Chod in particular.

 Dudjom Rinpoche's grandsons via his second wife, Sangyum Kusho Rigzin Wangmo, and their son, Shenphen Dawa Norbu Rinpoche are also renowned lamas.
 Shenphen Dawa Rinpoche helped His Holiness establish his vajra seat in North America at Dudjom Tersar Yeshe Nyingpo Temple in New York City in 1976 and its sister retreat center Orgyen Chö Dzong in Greenville, NY in 1980.
 Kyabje Dudjom Rinpoche was offered an old farm, soon to be transformed into a Dharma Center named Urgyen Samyé Chöling in Laugeral, Saint Léon-sur-Vézère France in 1979.
 Dungsey Shenphen Dawa Norbu Rinpoche went on to establish Dudjom Tersar centers in Southern California and Spain.

 H.E.
 Dungsey Namgay Dawa Rinpoche is the elder son of Dungsey Shenphen Dawa Norbu Rinpoche.
 Dungsey Namgay Dawa Rinpoche was enthroned by Kyabje Dudjom Rinpoche himself, who blessed him and predicted his future.
 Rinpoche is a main lineage holder that currently oversees Dudjom Tersar Yeshe Nyingpo Temple in New York City and its sister retreat center, Orgyen Chö Dzong in the Northern Catskill Mountains in New York.
 Dungsey Namgay Rinpoche oversees sister Dharma Centers in Spain and the US.